Editor's Note: This article was originally published in 2018. We're sharing it again as part of our month long celebration of Texas.

 14. Read The Last Picture Show in Archer City

-Larry McMurtry is the Shakespeare of Texas.
-His books, from Lonesome Dove to The Last Picture Show, sum up the Texas experience.
-McMurtry continues to do his hometown of Archer City proud.
+Larry McMurtry was the Shakespeare of Texas.
+His books, from Lonesome Dove to The Last Picture Show, summed up the Texas experience.
+In addition to his contributions to literature, McMurtry continued to do his hometown of Archer City proud.
 His Archer City bookstore, Booked Up, houses a seriously impressive collection of page-turners.
 Where else can you get the chance to buy a copy of Lonesome Dove from the man who wrote it?

 13. See the Bluebonnets at Muleshoe Bend

 Every Texan has an obligatory photo of themselves squatting in a patch of bluebonnets.
 But it's hard to beat the sea of bluebonnets at Muleshoe Bend Recreation Area.

 Hamilton Pool, located just outside of Austin, is a little slice of heaven on earth.
 When the heat starts creeping into three digits, this serene lagoon will wash away the summertime blues.